Bread Dad

 Cinnamon Banana Bread

 This banana bread recipe is easy & quick to make.
-It should take you only roughly 10-15 minutes to prepare and clean up.
 Please be aware that this is an oven-baked banana bread recipe.
 It is not made with a bread machine.
-For more banana bread ideas, please visit our main section on Banana Bread Variations.
 You will also find a printable and “pin-able” recipe at the bottom of this page.

 Ingredients – Cinnamon Banana Bread Recipe